bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/from-optimized-utility-to-mean-variance-analysis.md

 \begin{cases}
 E[\tilde W] = \mu, \\
 \text{Var}(\tilde W) = \sigma^2, \\
-E[(\tilde W - E[\tilde W])^n] = 0, n \ge 3.
+E[(\tilde W - E[\tilde W])^n] = 0, \ n \ge 3.
 \end{cases}
 $$

-Then the $E[R_3]$ term is zero.
-The mean-variance optimization is reasonable in this case.
+Again, $E[R_3] = 0$, so mean-variance optimization is justified.

 ## Conclusion

-In conclusion, the mean-variance optimization is reasonable when the utility function is quadratic or the wealth is normally distributed.
-In these cases, the higher order moments do not affect the expected utility, and the mean-variance optimization approach is accurate.
-In other cases, we need to consider the higher order moments and the mean-variance optimization approach may not be accurate.
+In summary, mean-variance optimization is reasonable when the utility function is quadratic or wealth is normally distributed.
+In these cases, higher-order moments do not affect expected utility, and the mean-variance approach is accurate.
+In other situations, higher-order moments matter and mean-variance optimization may not be precise.

-In real life, the neither of the two assumptions is hardly satisfied.
-However, the higher order effects are usually small, and the mean-variance optimization approach is still a good approximation.
-Therefore, the mean-variance optimization approach is widely used in practice.
+In practice, neither of these assumptions is strictly satisfied.
+However, higher-order effects are usually small, so mean-variance optimization remains a good approximation and is widely used in real-world portfolio management.